Keith Thomas (footballer, born 1961): Playing career

-Thomas had a long career at Norwood, beginning in 1979 and ending in 1993 after he played his 249th league game, as well as 55 pre-season/night series matches.
-He played in their 1982 Grand Final victory over Glenelg, and also starred in their 1984 premiership team where he was awarded the Jack Oatey Medal.
-At the end of the 1982 season he was drafted by the Melbourne Demons but never played with that club in the VFL.
+Thomas had a long career at Norwood, beginning in 1979, and ending in 1993 after he played his 249th league game, as well as 55 pre-season/night series matches.
+He played in Norwood's 1982 Grand Final victory over Glenelg, and also starred in their 1984 premiership team, being awarded the Jack Oatey Medal.
+At the end of the 1982 season, he was drafted by the Melbourne Demons but never played with that club in the VFL.

-In 1985 he won Norwood's 'Best and fairest' award and was also runner up in it on three occasions.
+In 1985, he won Norwood's Best and Fairest award and was also runner up on three occasions.
 Thomas kicked 275 goals in premiership matches over the course of his career in the SANFL, topping his club's goalkicking in 1986.

 His time with Norwood was separated by a two-year stint at Fitzroy, where he made a total of 28 VFL appearances.

 He also represented South Australia five times during his career, for a career total of 337 senior games.